Skip to Main Content

 Using PICO Search in EBSCO Databases

-PICO is an acronym that describes a process for helping health professionals formulate a clinical question before starting a search.
+PICO or PICOT is an acronym that describes a process for helping health professionals formulate a clinical question before starting a search.
+This acronym serves as a framework to help address knowledge gaps during patient encounters.
+Please note that the T is an optional element.

 The clinical question needs to identify:

-• Population or problem we intend to study
+• Population or patient we intend to study (Who)

-In the following example, the researcher wants to know "In newborns experiencing pain, is there evidence to suggest that skin to skin contact is more effective than administering oral sucrose to reduce pain?"
+In the following example for CINAHL Complete, the researcher wants to know "In newborns experiencing pain, is there evidence to suggest that skin to skin contact is more effective than administering oral sucrose to reduce pain?"

-2. Reduce your question into specific keywords and enter them in the PICO search box fields.
+2. Reduce your question into specific keywords and enter them in the PICOT search box fields.

 Note: The (P)opulation and (I)ntervention fields must have terms entered.
-The (C)omparison and (O)utcome fields are optional for searching.
+The (C)omparison field is recommended but not required, and (O)utcome and (T)ime or type fields are optional for searching.

 For more information on PICO, along with additional examples of PICO questions, see "Forming Focused Questions with PICO: About PICO" from the University of North Carolina's Health Sciences Library.